dwddgsz/furnitur-e-shop/README.md

 -shopping bag icon carries user to cart

--shopping bag icon has counter with current amount of items located in cart
+-shopping bag icon has counter with amount of items currently located in cart

 ### home page: